Many of those who exhort others to “learn economics” barely grasp marginalism, as can readily be verified by posing the following simple question:

 The Exergy Theory of Value

 The problem with applying STV or LTV to production is that both ignore the impact of the second law of thermodynamics, by assuming that natural resources are ‘free’ to whomever has claimed them, rather than accounting for those as finite.
-STV even goes so far as to ignores the energy expended by labour.
+STV even goes so far as to ignore the energy expended by labour.

 Rather than opting to quantify value in money or labour time, we can instead consider the Joules of energy consumed by the delivery process less energy wasted.
 This is known as “exergy”.